-- Internal computer microphone - Computer-compatible microphone connected to the internal sound system - External line-level audio source connected to internal sound system (if a line-in connection is available) - Add-on Sound Card (PCI, PCIe, or ExpressCard) - USB Audio Device
+- Internal computer microphone - Computer-compatible microphone connected to the internal sound system - External line-level audio source connected to internal sound system (if a line-in connection is available) - Add-on Sound Card (PCI, PCIe, or ExpressCard) - USB Audio Device - Dante Device with Virtual Sound Card driver

 SoniClear supports selection from multiple sound card devices and can be configured to record from a specific sound card and optionally to detect the availability of removable USB audio devices.
 Playback can be configured to use the same device as that used for recording, or it can be a different device.
 For example, the laptop can be configured to record from an internal microphone, or automatically switch to a removable USB device, and always play using the internal speaker system.
-Recording with the internal sound card will reduce the sound quality of the recording.